Menauxui/Menauxui/README.md

 - 👋 Hi, I’m @Menauxui
 - 👀 I’m interested in collaborating with developers and other designers  as I'm a UIUX Designer
-- 🌱 I’m currently learning low coding website creation and Product designing
+- 🌱 I’m currently learning no coding website creation and Product designing
 - 💞️ I’m looking to collaborate on products; websites and applications
 - 📫 How to reach me mena.oweibo88@gmail.com